homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/docs/config.md

 * `startInsideCleaning` (string):
 InsideCleaning value with each state change made with Homekit (e.g. activation): do nothing, set on, set off.

-* `maxAttempts` (integer):
-Maximum number of failed login attempts.
-If set to 0 - without the limit.

 * `refreshInterval` (integer):
 Refresh interval in minutes.
 0 - disabled.
 Recomended min.
 10 minutes.
 Maximum 360 minutes (6 hours).
 Note: More frequent refresh would result in too much daily number of requests to the Panasonic server, which could result in an account lock for 24 hours, or even a complete API lock.